Termination agreements in the Netherlands

 Redundancy and collective dismissals

 If an employer wants to carry out collective redundancies (collectief ontslag) for business economic reasons, they must first inform and consult the relevant trade unions (and possibly the works council).
-They’ll also need to contact the Dutch Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen – UWV).
+They’ll also need to contact the UWV.

 Who gets fired during a collective redundancy is typically determined according to the ‘last in, first out’ rule (afspiegelingsbeginsel), job function, and age group.
 Exceptions do apply, however.
 For example, employers can ignore these criteria if: